MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 * Zoom to extent.
 Zooms and pans the screen so that the whole extent of the layer is displayed, if the extent cannot be determined this will zoom out to the full web-mercator coverage.
 Note: on the data layer this may not be particularly useful if you have downloaded areas that are far apart.
 * Menu button.
     * Tile based layers:
         * Select imagery.
-Same contents as on the prefernce screen, if multiple layers have been used, a most-recently-used list will be displayed above this menu entry, allowing quick layer switching.
+Same contents as on the preference screen, if multiple layers have been used, a most-recently-used list will be displayed above this menu entry, allowing quick layer switching.
 Selecting the "None" entry from the list will disable the layer, and requires re-enabling it via the "+" button on the layer dialog.
         * Flush tile cache.
 Moved here from main menu.
         * Background properties.
 Set contrast of layer, moved here from main menu.
     * GeoJSON layer.